-To understand the structure and function of enzymes, it's first important to know what enzymes are exactly.
-Simply put, enzymes are proteins that participate in cellular metabolic processes with the ability to enhance the rate of reaction between bio-molecules.
+To understand the structure and function of enzymes, it's first important to know what they are.
+Simply put, enzymes are proteins that facilitate cellular metabolic processes by speeding up the rate of reaction between biomolecules.
 Life would not exist without the presence of enzymes.

 Enzymes can be isolated using various protein purification methods.
 The purity of an enzyme preparation is measured by determining its specific activity.

 For a chemical reaction to occur, the molecules involved must collide with one another under appropriate conditions, and it is enzymes that help create appropriate conditions when introduced to these collisions.
 For example, under normal conditions, without the presence of an appropriate enzyme, the glucose molecules and phosphate molecules in glucose-6-phosphate will remain bonded to one another.
 Introduce the hydrolase enzyme, glucose-6-phosphatase, and the glucose and phosphate molecules will separate from one another.